Spain · January

 Is January a good time to visit Mallorca?

 January is one of the tougher months to visit Mallorca.
-8-15°C, cool and often cloudy with rain likely. — Many coastal resorts and smaller businesses are closed.
+7-15°C, often cloudy with rain, occasional sunshine — Some coastal restaurants and smaller hotels may be closed.

 What makes January worth visiting